 Students will be using a new Science program this year.
 Dimensions is a great program that integrates science and technology with a strong hands-on component that is engaging and fun!
 Students will also be engaging in STEAM projects throughout the year.

 This year students will be using a S.T.A.R.
 (Students Taking Academic Responsibilty) binder.
 This binder will hold all prevelant information for your child.
 It will include their Agenda book where homework is copied, test review sheets, tests for you and your child to review, newsletters from me, and many other important documents that pertain to our class.
 Students are expected to bring the STAR binder back and forth from home to school each day.
 Please be sure to look through this binder daily.

 The relationship between home and school is of paramount importance to me.
-As a mother of a sixth and seventh grader, I know how important close communication is between parent and teacher.
+As a mother of a 7th and 8th grader, I know how important close communication is between parent and teacher.
 Please do not hesitate to contact me at school (434-7475) to discuss any concern or question you have.
 It will always be my pleasure to speak with you regarding your child.
 I will also be using the REMIND APP this year.
 If you would like to sign up for these text/email reminders, please click on "Remind App" on the left-hand side of this screen, click on the link, and follow the instructions to sign up!
 I truly look forward to a wonderful year of growth and development for each of my third graders!!!

 Please have your child bring all of their school supplies on the first day of school.
 It is important that their supplies are labeled as well.
 Please send your child to school with a healthy snack as well every day.